Advanced Process Control: Fuzzy Logic and Expert Systems

-Prior articles in the Control Methods series:
+Online Extra Prior articles in the Control Methods series:

 Applying fuzzy logic to control the reactor using only the three existing process measurements—output flow, composition, and temperature—imposes a severe performance limit on the system.
 Without a mathematical derivative capability in the rule syntax the system can react to the current values of the measurements, but not to how fast they are changing.
 However, derivative action is very helpful in controlling variables that respond with a dominant capacity lag.
 For this application, product temperature is a lag dominant variable.